 In fiscal year 2022, the University adopted GASB Statement No. 87 Leases the objective of which is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases.
-This resulted in a change in accounting principle and has been reflected as of July 1, 2020.
-Refer to Note 1 for details.
+This resulted in a change in accounting principle that was reflected as of July 1, 2020.